BurhanRaja/React-Newsapp/README.md

 10. Added an Infinite Scroll in the web app

 - Install this to use infinite scroll ``` npm install --save react-infinite-scroll-component ```

+11. Added a Loading bar on the top.